The Do’s and Don’ts of Pregnancy Announcements

 1. Announce Too Soon

-As we mentioned, if you need to tell your mom or close friends the second you find out, go for it.
+As we mentioned, if you need to tell your mom or close friends the second, you find out, go for it.
 But when it comes to a pregnancy announcement on social media, it’s best to wait.
-I’ve seen Facebook friends post with so much excitement about their pregnancy, only to post a follow up weeks later that the baby didn’t make it.
-The sad reality is that 15 percent to 20 percent of pregnancies will end as a result of miscarriage ( source ).
-No one wants to go through this heart break so publicly, so just be careful about when you choose to share.
+I’ve seen Facebook friends post with so much excitement about their pregnancy, only to post a follow-up weeks later that the baby didn’t make it.
+The sad reality is that 10 percent to 20 percent of pregnancies will end as a result of a miscarriage.
+No one wants to go through this heartbreak so publicly, so just be careful about when you choose to share.
 Trust us, the wait will be worth it!

 2. Be Insensitive to Friends Who May Be Struggling